 Trained by reading hundreds of submissions, editors and agents often make their read/not-read decision on the first page.
 In a customarily formatted book manuscript with chapters starting about 1/3 of the way down the page (double-spaced, 1-inch margins, 12-point type), there are 16 or 17 lines on the first page.

-Please judge by storytelling quality, not by genre—some reject an opening page immediately because of genre, but that’s not a good enough reason when the point is to analyze for storytelling strength.
+Please judge by storytelling quality, not by genre or content—some reject an opening page immediately because of genre, but that’s not a good enough reason when the point is to analyze for storytelling strength.

 This novel was number one on the New York Times hardcover fiction bestseller list for March 21, 2020.
 How strong are the openings—would either of these narratives, all on its own, hook an agent if it came in from an unpublished writer?
 There are two polls.

 Following are what would be the first 17 manuscript lines of the first chapter.

 There was a wolf at the gallery door.

 Which meant it must be Thursday, which meant Bryce had to be really gods-damned tired if she relied on Danika’s comings and goings to figure out what day it was.

 The heavy metal door to Griffin Antiquities thudded with the impact of the wolf’s fist—a fist that Bryce knew ended in metallic-purple painted nails in dire need of a manicure.
 A heartbeat later, a female voice barked, half-muffled through the steel, “Open the Hel up, B. It’s hot as shit out here!”

 Seated at the desk in the modest gallery showroom, Bryce smirked and pulled up the front door’s video feed.
 Tucking a strand of her wine-red hair behind a pointed ear, she asked into the intercom, “Why are you covered in dirt?
 You look like you’ve been rootling through the garbage.”